 Micromobility devices have proliferated around the world and have become part of the new mobility world.
-But it’s no less a challenge for cities, caught unawares by the explosion of small, single-person vehicles flooding their streets.
+While they offer many benefits for sustainability, wellbeing and accessibility, they also bring new challenges for cities unprepared for the explosion of small, single-person vehicles flooding their streets.

-The transition to urban micromobility have largely been a ‘move-first-ask-later’ approach by appearing in cities without any notice and rely on lobbying to retain their right to operate, supported by an eager consumer base and a wider argument favouring green, active travel.
+Todd says the transition to urban micromobility has largely been a ‘move first, ask later’ approach, appearing in cities with littke or no notice.
+They have often relied on retrospective lobbying to retain their right to operate, supported by an eager consumer base and a wider argument favouring green, active travel.